yardenshoham/nalgeon.github.io/content/posts/2021/sqlite-is-not-a-toy-database/index.md

 > **Note on extensions**.
 SQLite is missing a lot of functions compared to other DBMSs like PostgreSQL.
 But they are easy to add, which is what people do - so it turns out quite a mess.
 >
-> Therefore, I decided to make a consistent set of extensions, divided by domain area and compiled for major operating systems.
-There are few of them there yet, but more are on their way:
+> Therefore, I decided to make a consistent set of extensions, divided by domain area and compiled for major operating systems:
 >
 > [sqlean @ GitHub](https://github.com/nalgeon/sqlean/)